Castlenine/vite-remove-attribute/README.md

 ### Prerequisites

-To use this plugin, you need to have a Vite project set up.
-Import and use the plugin in your `vite.config.js` or `vite.config.ts` file.
+To use this plugin, you must have a Vite config file set up in your project.
+If you don't have one, create a `vite.config.js` or `vite.config.ts` file in the root of your project.

+### Notes

+For some frameworks, like Svelte & SvelteKit, this plugin should be placed first (before the framework's plugin) in the `plugins` array and for others, like Vue.js, it should be placed after the framework's plugin.

 ## Examples

-### Example 1: Removing 'data-testid' attributes from `.svelte` files
+### SvelteKit example 1: Removing 'data-testid' attributes from `.svelte` files

 This configuration will remove `data-testid` attributes from all `.svelte` files in the production build.